openforis/fra-platform/doc/architecture.md

 The database schema and it's initial data is created using this library and SQL scripts.
-The SQL migrations are run on the startup of the Node.js server.
+The SQL migrations are run on the startup of the Node.js server (`server/db/migration/execMigrations.js`).
 Only the scripts which have not yet been applied are applied.

 ## Code organization